 Methylsulfonylmethane, commonly referred to as MSM, is a key nutrient in the formation of collagen in the cartilage.
 As we know, collagen is essential to the structure and rebuilding of cartilage.

-In addition to that, MSM plays a key role in maintaining Glucosamine and Chondroitin.
-That’s why you’ll see it alongside both of those substances in Performance Lab Flex.
-Believe it or not, their OptiMSM blend is the only one made in the USA that’s GRAS-designated.
+In addition to that, MSM plays a role in maintaining glucosamine and chondroitin.
+That is why you will see it alongside both of those substances in Performance Lab Flex.
+Believe it or not, their OptiMSM blend is the only one made in the USA that is GRAS-designated, which makes it much superior to other joint supplements.

 Recommended Dosage: 100-250mg per day

-Strontium is a trace mineral with qualities similar to those of calcium.
-It will actually replace calcium inside the bone due to its higher density (it’s heavier).
-This will appear to make the bone density appear heavier all together, but won’t necessarily mean new bone is being formed.
+Strontium is a calcium-like trace mineral, which means it has qualities similar to those of calcium.
+It will actually replace calcium inside the bone due to its higher density.
+This might give you a false sense of higher bone density, but it does not necessarily mean new bone is being formed.

-At the same time, some studies suggest Strontium to assist in the production of bone-building cells, as well as prevent the breakdown of bone.
-Like the rest of the ingredients in Flex, Performance Lab formulates it themselves.
+At the same time, some studies suggest strontium assists in the production of bone-building cells, and also prevents the breakdown of bone.
+Like the rest of the ingredients in Flex, Performance Lab formulates it themselves to help joint function by supporting physical performance.

 Recommended Dosage: 300-500mcg per day

-Supplements are always tough to buy because no one really seems to know what they’re getting.
+Supplements are always tough to buy because no one really seems to know what they are getting.
 Most supplement labels just throw a bunch of big words and confusing concepts at the consumer in hopes they buy it.

-Hopefully, we’ve done a pretty good job of dumbing these concepts down and explaining what Performance Lab Flex is intended to do — as well as what you should expect from it.
+Hopefully, we have done a pretty good job of explaining these concepts and what Performance Lab Flex is intended to do — as well as what you should expect from it.

-If you’re still not sure if this is the right supplement for you, we’ll summarize a lot of what we’ve gone over thus far in a pros vs. cons list.
-The pros will heavily outweigh the cons, but that doesn’t mean this supplement is for everyone!
+If you are still not sure if this is the right supplement for you, we will summarize a lot of what we have gone over thus far below.
+The benefits will heavily outweigh the downsides, but that does not mean this supplement is for everyone!

-- Doesn’t stop at the joints, also supports your ligaments, tendons, and cartilage
+- Does not stop at the joints, also supports your ligaments, tendons, and cartilage

-- Provides herbs that assist in relieving pain
+- Provides ingredients that assist in relieving joint aches and other pain

-- Designed for use at work, the gym, home, or out with friends
+- Designed for use at work, the gym, at home, or out with friends

 - Protects joints and improves joint recovery